bradleyden/audio-nebula/README.md

 * -w, --width -> Set the visualization window width, in pixels.
 Must be followed by an integer greater than 0.
 * -r, --reset -> Reset all settings to program defaults.
 This flag takes no further input.

-Once the program starts, you should immediately see a particle cloud that responds to your microphone input in realtime.

 ## Settings
 Program settings will be saved to a file called `settings.yml`, and if this file is missing or invalid, program defaults will be used and saved automatically when the program is run.

-Settings will be saved automatically as they are adjusted, and can be manually reset via the `--reset` flag.
+Settings will be saved automatically as they are adjusted.
+Adjusting the color scheme, mic sensitivity, or application window dimensions (via command line arguments only) will all be preserved between uses.

+All of these settings can be reset at any time by passing the `--reset` flag when launching the program.

 ## User Guide
 While the program is running, you should immediately notice that the visualization is responding to your connected mic input.

 A few controls can be used while the visualization is running to customize how it looks and behaves.
-Adjusting these settings will automatically save them so that they will be retained next time you run the program, until you explicitly reset defaults.
+As mentioned above, adjusting these settings will automatically save them so that they will be retained next time you run the program, until you explicitly reset defaults.

 * `o`: Decrease microphone sensitivity.
 This will affect any visualiztion feature driven by audio energy.
 * `p`: Increase microphone sensitivity.
 This will affect any visualiztion feature driven by audio energy.